Prof Raminder Kaur Kahlon

 Community and Business

-Raminder has numerous contacts with the arts, culture and heritage sector.
-She served on the Mayor's Commission for Asian and African Heritage (MCAAH) and was a member of the subsequent Heritage Diversity Task Force at the Greater London Authority.
+Raminder served on the Mayor's Commission for Asian and African Heritage (MCAAH) and was a member of the subsequent Heritage Diversity Task Force at the Greater London Authority.
 She co-authored the MCAAH report, Delivering Shared Heritage, which received the Eurocities Award for Cooperation in Gdansk, in 2007.
 (Eurocities is a membership network of major European cities that brings together local governments of more than 130 large cities).

 She was a Trustee for Museums, Libraries and Archives London and Honorary Treasurer for the Association for Social Anthropologists (ASA) as well as ASA representative for the World Council of Anthropological Associations (WCAA).
-She is Chair of the WCAA Ethics Taskforce and a member of the WCAA Advocacy and Outreach Taskforce chaired by Virginia Dominguez.
+She was Chair of the WCAA Ethics Taskforce and is a member of the WCAA Advocacy and Outreach Taskforce chaired by Virginia Dominguez.

 She was Artistic Director of the theatre group, Chandica Arts, and is currently Chair of the arts organisation, Aldaterra Projects http://aldaterra.com/ and Artistic Director of Sohaya Visions www.sohayavisions.com https://twitter.com/SohayaV